jasonn85/Skewt/README.md

 Weather balloons are released twice a day from dozens of locations around the US and hundreds around the world.

 ## 🧮 Forecasts
-NOAA forecasts provide predicted sounding data on a grid.
-The default model (Op40) is hourly on a 40km grid for up to 18 hours in the future.
+Forecasts provide predicted sounding data on a grid.
+The default model used for the US is hourly on a 3-25 km grid for up to 16 days in the future.
+Specifics for other locations vary.

-## 🇺🇸 US only?
-The sole data source is the US's NOAA.
-Forecast data is only available for the US, but 12 hour soundings _are_ available from US military bases all over the world.

 # Further Skew-T Log-P references
 - [NOAA's sounding web API](https://rucsoundings.noaa.gov/)